Sustainability

 • 60+ public works of art

-As a founding member of the Cambridge Compact for a Sustainable Future, MIT works with Cambridge, Harvard University, and more than 15 local businesses and organizations to achieve a more healthy, livable, and sustainable future.
-The Institute also partners with the cities of Cambridge and Boston to develop sustainability solutions for MIT and the world, and is a member of the Boston Green Ribbon Commission.
+MIT works in partnership with the City of Cambridge, Harvard University, and local businesses and organizations to achieve a more healthy, livable, and sustainable future.
+The Institute is also an active member of the Boston Green Ribbon Commission.